 This cartoon explains the origin of the town's Japanese name (pronounced GOHZ-EYE-EE-MAHS) The inspiration for this cartoon came from Honda of America making the brilliant decision to start manufacturing their cars in the United States, eventually locating a plant in Marysville, Ohio, where production began in November 1982.

-Subsequently, in 1984, our cartooninst went to Japan for his day-job work for three weeks, during which time he was awakened every morning in his miniscule hotel room by a recording of opressively cheerful bird song, followed by a soprano voice repeating, "Ohayo gozaimasu, ohayo gozaimasu!
+Subsequently, in 1984, I went to Japan for my day-job work for three weeks, during which time I was awakened every morning in my minuscule hotel room by a recording of oppressively cheerful bird song, followed by a soprano voice repeating, "Ohayo gozaimasu, ohayo gozaimasu!
 This is your morning wake up call."
-As a result, that phrase became permanently embedded in this head.
-So it was no surprise when he finally got serious about locating Tom and Harry somewhere, Gozaimasu, Ohio, was the only possibility.
+As a result, that phrase became permanently embedded in my head.
+So it was no surprise when I finally got serious about locating Tom and Harry somewhere, Gozaimasu, Ohio, was the only possibility.

 "Okay," you say, "but why in southern Ohio?"
-Because in The Southern Ohio Bugle", the local newspaper that Harry reads religiously, every story is a sob story.
+Because every story in The Southern Ohio Bugle, the local newspaper that Harry reads religiously, is a sob story.
 (This is a family strip, so keep any other ideas to yourself.)

-Then there's Cow Manor - would "Pig Manor" have made it more obvious? - Al and Ellie MacDonald's farm outside of Gozaimasu, perched on a high hill overlooking the lake and Pine Island.
-According to the unpublished portion of The Adventures of Tom Duck and Harry, it was a stop on the underground railroad to freedom for escaped slaves prior to and during the Civil War.
+Then there's Cow Manor - would "Pig Manor" have made the pun more obvious? - the farm of African Americans Al and Ellie MacDonald - outside of Gozaimasu, perched on a high hill overlooking the lake and Pine Island.
+According to the yet unpublished portion of The First Adventure of Tom Duck and Harry, it was a stop on the underground railroad to freedom for escaped slaves prior to and during the Civil War.

 123 Hard Scrabble Road